buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_ValveTypeMixing.md

 # Pset_ValveTypeMixing

-A valve where typically the temperature of the outlet is determined by mixing hot and cold water inlet flows.
+A valve where typically the temperature of the outlet is determined by mixing hot and cold water inlet flows.<!-- end of definition -->

 ## Comments